Ladvien/ladvien.github.io/_posts/2018-04-17-google-vision-api-raspberry-api.md

 Go ahead and copy your API key, as we will need it in the next step.

 ### 3. Raspberry Pi Side Setup
 The articles listed at the top of this one will help you setup the Raspberry Pi for this step.
-But if you are doing things different, just know this step has the following prerequisites.
+But if you are doing things different, most of this should still work for you.
+However, when we get to the part of about environment variables, that'll be different for other Linux flavors.

-* Raspberry Pi
-* Arch Linux
-* NodeJS

 Start by SSH'ing into your Pi.